Boundary conditions at infinity for Black-Scholes equations: Introduction

-Specifying the spatial boundary conditions is one difficulty when applying numerical methods that are set up on a finite grid, such as finite difference methods.
-A standard specification, i.e., specifying the boundary conditions as the payoff function, does not lead to the desired results in the presence of a bubble if the payoff function is of linear growth.
-Therefore, the boundary conditions must be specified carefully.
-For instance, \citet{EkstromLotstedtSydowTysk2011} propose the Neumann boundary conditions; that is, the first-order derivative is $0$, and \citet{SongYang2015} propose setting $0$ as the boundary condition and revising the terminal conditions such that the terminal-boundary datum is continuous.
-Although the prices from these procedures converge to the desired price, the boundary conditions fail to capture the behavior of the solution, which is strongly dependent on the time to maturity.
-More precisely, the price at maturity, that is, the payoff, is of linear growth, whereas that before maturity is of strictly sublinear growth, as noted in Corollary 6.1 of \citet{Cetin2018}.
-However, it approaches the payoff as the time to maturity tends to zero.
+Several methods have been proposed in the literature.
+For instance, \citet{EkstromLotstedtSydowTysk2011} propose the Neumann boundary conditions; that is, the first-order derivative is $0$, whereas \citet{SongYang2015} propose setting $0$ as the boundary condition and revising the terminal conditions such that the terminal-boundary datum is continuous.
+The prices from these procedures converge to the true price.
+However, these boundary conditions do not sufficiently consider the fact that the solution, which is of sublinear growth (Corollary 6.1 of \citet{Cetin2018}), approaches a payoff function, which is of linear growth, as the time-to-maturity tends to zero.
 The application of finite schemes to the alternative Cauchy problem proposed by \citet{Cetin2018} is worth investigating.
-However, to the best of our knowledge, this has not been reported in the literature.
+However, to the best of our knowledge, such an investigation has not been reported in the literature.
 We confirm that a straightforward application leads to almost the same method as that in \citet{SongYang2015} without a payoff revision.
-The change of variable that transforms infinity to zero makes it different from the approach of \citet{SongYang2015} and is expected to reduce spatial truncation errors.
-However, a singular coefficient can appear in partial differential equations.
+The change of variable that transforms infinity into zero makes this method different from the approach of \citet{SongYang2015} and it is expected to reduce spatial truncation errors.
+However, a singular coefficient can appear in the alternative partial differential equations.
 This can cause the problem to be {\it convection dominated}, which is common in the fields of computational fluid dynamics and pricing Asian options (see, for example, \citet{Zvan1997} and Chapter 10 of \citet{Duffy2006}).
 In this case, numerical solutions show spurious oscillations or a very small mesh size must be selected.
 In contrast to the methods above, \citet{tsuzuki2023pitmans} proposes non-constant boundary conditions using Pitman's theorem for the three-dimensional Bessel process.
 This procedure is numerically investigated in this study, from which further improvements are revealed to be necessary.